nitin42/nitin42/README.md

 I'm currently working at [Trainline](https://www.thetrainline.com) based in London.
 You can get in touch with me on Twitter [@NTulswani](https://twitter.com/NTulswani) where I mostly share things about my work, or through [email](mailto:tulswani19@gmail.com).

 I enjoy working on creative coding projects.
-These are some of things that I have created in the generative art world -
+Here's some stuff that I have built -

 * [Elements Of Physics](https://elements-of-physics.surge.sh/) 🚀 - Learn about different elements of physics using an interactive simulator.